 How do you manage global OB package billing across multiple physicians?

 We maintain an active OB tracking list — every patient, expected delivery date, antepartum visit count, and delivering provider.
 Before any global package is billed, it’s reconciled against the tracking list.
-Transfers of care, early deliveries, and shared-care arrangements are flagged for manual review.
 The free RCM manager audits the list weekly.

 How do you handle the GYN vs. OB billing split?